Information Collected during the DUI Evaluation

 The second step is the physical exam.
 During this process, the evaluator assesses the physical effects of your substance abuse.
 During this process, samples of your blood, urine, saliva, or hair may be taken to measure certain metabolic markers.
 Additionally, any medical or laboratory data will be collected to determine the extent of impairment caused by your actions.

 Based on the information collected during the DUI evaluation, a treatment plan will be recommended.
-This plan will be made with careful consideration to your specific needs and may include abstaining from alcohol or drugs, participating in substance abuse counseling, taking part in community service projects, following up with outpatient treatment, attending self-help meetings, or in extreme cases, attending inpatient treatment at a residential setting.
+This plan will be made with careful consideration to your specific needs and may include abstaining from alcohol or drugs, participating in substance abuse counseling, taking part in community service projects, following up with outpatient treatment, attending self-help meetings, or, in extreme cases, attending inpatient treatment at a residential setting.

 DUI Evaluation

-Following completion of the DUI evaluation process, the results are given to the court and the sentencing judge will determine the appropriate penalty.
-If you fail to adhere to the treatment plan, further legal action may be taken such as a jail sentence.
+Following completion of the DUI evaluation process, the results are given to the court, and the sentencing judge will determine the appropriate penalty.
+If you fail to adhere to the treatment plan, further legal action may be taken, such as a jail sentence.

 At the conclusion of the assessment, you may be recommended to an appropriate treatment program, such as 12-step programs like Alcoholics Anonymous (AA) or Narcotics Anonymous (NA), individual or group therapy, intensive outpatient treatment (IOP), and/or residential treatment (inpatient).
-You might also be required to attend a DUI or DWI class or program or be placed on Probation, among other possibilities.
+You might also be required to attend a DUI or DWI class or program or be placed on probation, among other possibilities.

 No matter what treatment program you are recommended, the key is to follow through with the treatment.
-Attending all recommended classes, lectures, meetings, therapy sessions, and aftercare events is essential as this could reduce any associated penalties or give a court a more sympathetic opinion of you when deciding a punishment.
+Attending all recommended classes, lectures, meetings, therapy sessions, and aftercare events is essential, as this could reduce any associated penalties or give a court a more sympathetic opinion of you when deciding a punishment.

 Failing to attend and complete all required treatment may result in a more severe sentence or a probation violation charge.
 It is important to keep in mind that you are ultimately responsible for the results of your evaluation and the course your treatment takes thereafter.

-Considering a DUI Evaluation at this time?
+Considering a DUI evaluation at this time?
 Then www.aacscounseling.com is an invaluable resource for your needs.
-1-800-683-7745 will get you in touch with someone to set up your DUI Evaluation as soon as possible!
+1-800-683-7745 will get you in touch with someone to set up your DUI evaluation as soon as possible!

 Call Now